 The Summer Institute in Survey Research Techniques (SISRT) is a teaching program of the Survey Research Center at the Institute for Social Research on the campus of the University of Michigan.

-2020 Summer Institute in Survey Research Techniques Diversity Fellowship
+2021 Summer Institute in Survey Research Techniques Diversity Fellowship

 Candidates should be an undergraduate and meet one or more of the following criteria:

-1. Come from educational, cultural or geographic backgrounds that are underrepresented in survey methodology in the United States or the University of Michigan;
+- Come from educational, cultural or geographic backgrounds that are underrepresented in survey methodology in the United States or the University of Michigan;

-- Funding to cover fees for enrollment in 4 credit hours of specified Summer Institute coursework (not for credit) and the orientation seminar
+Fellowship recipients will receive funding to cover fees for enrollment in specified Summer Institute coursework (not for credit).

 Early submission of application and supplementary materials is encouraged.
-There are a limited number of fellowships available and they will be awarded to qualified applicants as completed applications are reviewed.
+There are a limited number of fellowships available, and they will be awarded to qualified applicants as completed applications are reviewed.